boaromayo/Ruinology/README.md

 Platform
 --------
-Compatible with Windows, or Mac OS X.
+Compatible with Windows 7 or higher, or Mac OS X.

 Requirements
 -------